RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 RingCentral’s interface is clunky and outdated, which makes it frustrating and time-consuming to customize to your liking.

 Let’s go back to our auto-replies example.
-Setting them up requires the Automator app and then writing message templates for your team to use.
+Setting them up requires using the Automator app and then writing message templates for your team to use.
 It’s similar to how you might create templates in Gmail — and just as clunky and frustrating as you’d think.

 Most business platforms, including OpenPhone, make it simple and intuitive to navigate your VoIP phone number.
 Setting up snippets takes a few minutes or less, and you don’t need to learn how to code or dig through YouTube tutorials to do so.

-OpenPhone: A more effective alternative to RingCentral
+OpenPhone: A better alternative to RingCentral plans

 If you have deep pockets (or plenty of patience), you might be able to make RingCentral work for you.
 However, if you hate the idea of limitations and don’t have the budget for constant add-ons, upgrades, and fees, RingCentral will be more of a liability than a reliable business phone system.